kuzzleio/kuzzle/docs/plugins.md

 ### Hooks

-Hook events are triggered and are no blocking functions.
+Hook events are triggered and are not blocking functions.
 Typically, if we want to log something, we will use hook events.

 ```js
 // Somewhere in Kuzzle